okohll/abdocs/content/docs/views/joins/types-of-join.md

 If you have a mathematical background, it may help to know that it produces a cartesian product, or cross product, of all rows in the left and right sides.

 However if you don't, not to worry, it can be easily explained without maths.
 Basically, every combination of each row on the left with each row on the right is output.
-So if you have three rows, A, B and C on the left and another three X, Y and Z on the right, then you would get as output data from
+So if you have three rows, A, B and C on the left and another three X, Y and Z on the right, then you would get as output: data from
 * Row A with row X
 * Row A with row Y
 * Row A with row Z